illinois/systems-encyclopedia/mongo.md

 ## One Hour Until Deadline Explanation

-MongoDB is one of the more widely-used non-relational (NOSQL) databases.
+MongoDB is one of the more widely used non-relational (NOSQL) databases.
 It relies on a document-oriented model, which is a hierarchal system of database -> collection -> document.
 This allows the database to store unstructured data.
 Mongo stores data in a  binary version of JSON called [BSON](https://www.mongodb.com/basics/bson), which makes it very nice to work with.

 ## Installation
 https://www.mongodb.com/docs/guides/server/install/

 ## Ways to interface
 This entry will show you how to use the mongo command line interface.
-However, there are many other ways.
-[Mongo compass](https://www.mongodb.com/docs/compass/current/#std-label-compass-index) is an excellent GUI tool that allows for vizualizing the data among other features.
+However, there are many other ways to use MongoDB.
+[MongoDB Compass](https://www.mongodb.com/docs/compass/current/#std-label-compass-index) is an excellent GUI tool that allows for vizualizing the data among other features.
 In addition MongoDB supports many other [programming languages](https://www.mongodb.com/docs/drivers/?_ga=2.112255489.424296623.1650216162-707208841.1646288068) including [c](https://www.mongodb.com/docs/drivers/c/), [c++](https://www.mongodb.com/docs/drivers/cxx/), [c#](https://www.mongodb.com/docs/drivers/csharp/), [java](https://www.mongodb.com/docs/drivers/java-drivers/), [nodejs](https://www.mongodb.com/docs/drivers/node/current/), [python](https://www.mongodb.com/docs/drivers/pymongo/), and many others either through official or community supported libraries.

 ## Usage